Grants for Faculty and Students

 - Responsible for a range of tasks related to developing, pilot testing, and teaching new or revamped courses at Teachers College.
 For instance, the fellow could be a member of a committee within a Program or Department to reexamine curriculum and course offerings.
 The fellow could also work closely with the faculty mentor and maybe a core group of other faculty and students to research course offerings at other universities; develop proposals for new TC courses; survey or interview other students on issues of diversity in Program or Departmental course offerings; or serve as a teaching assistant for a new, piloted TC course on diversity.

-Individual faculties (or department) are invited to submit two-to five-page (double-spaced) proposals specifying:
+Individual faculties (or departments) are invited to submit two- to five-page (double-spaced) proposals specifying:

 - Overall project or goal to which the Fellow will contribute